-Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

 Niger is a Muslim majority nation.
-As can be seen from the above table, an estimated 96.5% of the country's population follows Islam.
+As can be seen from the WCD 2022 figures in the table above, an estimated 96.1% of the country's population follows Islam.
 Most Muslims in Niger are members of either the Tijaniya or Qadiriya Sufi orders, although Islamists seek to disassociate the population from Sufism and encourage Salafism.
 Additionally, there are smaller Islamic groups in Niger, including the Kalikato, who have a belief system like Boko Haram in rejecting all influences from the West.
 Indeed, the influence of Boko Haram seems to be spreading from northern Nigeria into Niger.